The World’s Chip Supply Chain Is Bracing for Fallout From China’s Rare-Earth Curbs | Company Business News

 Germany, Europe’s biggest economy, has already introduced measures to diversify its supply of raw materials, and its economic ministry called China’s curbs a “great concern” on Friday.
 The government said it’s in close contact with affected companies and the European Commission to respond.

 Taiwan relies mainly on Europe, the US and Japan for rare-earth supplies.
-“We still need further assessment before deciding on the impact on our overall industry,” the nation’s economic affairs ministry said in a statement.
+“We still need further assessment before deciding on the impact” on the chip industry, the nation’s economic affairs ministry said in a statement.
 “We will continue to monitor indirect impact from fluctuations in the pricing of raw materials and supply chain adjustments.”

-With assistance from Josh Wingrove, Kamil Kowalcze, Michael Nienaber, Petra Sorge, Yuki Furukawa, Christina Kyriasoglou, Joe Deaux, Mackenzie Hawkins and Josh Xiao.
+With assistance from Joe Deaux, Mackenzie Hawkins, Josh Xiao, Josh Wingrove, Kamil Kowalcze, Michael Nienaber, Petra Sorge, Yuki Furukawa and Christina Kyriasoglou.

 ©2025 Bloomberg L.P.